KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-24-hosting-google-app-engine.md

 ## Example Web App

-Let's create an example web app and using the console.
+Let's create an example web app using the command line.
 Let's start with a simple servlet:

 ```java
 import java.io.IOException;